 Watch this space for updates on the Cornwall Beaver Project, where plans are well underway to reintroduce beavers!

 Beavers haven't made it to Wales yet, but The Welsh Wildlife Trusts are leading the Welsh Beaver Project.
-They are currently investigating the feasibility of releasing beavers at two sites in mid Wales, and we eagerly await the return of beavers to Wales.
+They are currently investigating the feasibility of releasing beavers into the country, and we eagerly await the return of beavers to Wales.

 What to look out for